 Dating apps have come full circle.
 Their latest offer is in person meet ups.

-Clock changes are no laughing matter: leaving Daylight Savings Time in the autumn increases minor road accidents by 13%, when an hour of sunlight is reallocated back to the morning and it is darker in the evenings.
+Clock changes are no laughing matter: leaving Daylight Savings Time in the autumn increases minor road accidents by 13%, when an hour of sunlight is reallocated back to the morning and it’s darker in the evenings.

 30% of Americans don’t drink at all, while the top 10% have 74 drinks per week.

 At the peak of Covid-19, we were told that e-commerce would transform the world.
-It turns out online shopping has followed the same growth trajectory it was on before the virus.
+It turns out online shopping has followed the same growth trajectory it was on before the pandemic.

 Most people say they care about the environment, but that doesn’t mean they act on it.
 According to Ryanair CEO Michael O’Leary, just 1% of his airline’s passengers pay to offset their emissions.
 As he says, “people want low fare air travel, and people want somebody else to pay the environmental taxation.”